 Our hotel had 4 channels in Russian (two in English) although this perhaps reflects a global reality that English speakers are increasingly a tourist minority.

 Many men come and never leave – as above: paradise – and you can see them in some numbers in the morning sitting in the countless horrible bars sucking on a stubby-holder waiting for the girls to come back from the night’s work.

 I guess it’s easy to get self-righteous about all this – as one observer said, at least it’s in the open, unlike Bali where often hypocritical religious mores mean that some 40,000 hookers officially don’t exist.
 And families sell their virgin daughters to horrific vast sleaze pits in Jakarta, operated – like Bali (and no doubt Thailand, as they were in many Western countries, NZ included, for years) – by the cops, to finance a new patio (as calmly stated by a woman on a harrowing doco on Indonesian TV a couple of years back).
 You also don’t see the fat older European men with pre-teen boys as you do in Indonesia – although I have no doubt it exists, just not as blatantly, and such is prosecuted here, unlike Indonesia where, again, the cops are implicit in that as procurers.

 I sit on the fence on all this (aside, of course, from the underage sex): many working there are doing so willingly, but equally many are not and they are lives destroyed simply to offer pleasure to our compatriots.
 That said, sex work and prostitution are also a part of Thai society going back far beyond the massed GI arrival and the attitude to such things is far more complex than any righteous Western outrage.

-Mostly I simply find the old Farang men on the prowl ugly & sleazy, and the areas that cater for this trade are much, much uglier than the areas that cater for local trade.
+Mostly I simply find the old Farang men on the prowl ugly and sleazy, and the areas that cater for this trade are much, much uglier than the areas that cater for the local trade.

 I won’t go back.